 There are few African voices in mainstream media, fiction and academia.
 From Conrad’s Heart of Darkness to contemporary publishing restrictions, from Hegel to limitations preventing African academics access to the rest of the world, African voices have often been silenced or distorted.
 Wa Thiong’o makes the argument that all prizes for African fiction are for work written in non-African language.
 A large swathe of African works will not qualify on both content and format.
 How much of Africa do you know?
 How are we told about Africa?
 Permission to consign Africa’s children to slow and quick death starts by structurally confining most of the voices of Africa’s people to silence.
 ‘Speak to me only in the way I have conditioned myself to hear’ is the same thing as ‘do not speak’.

 One can be silent and still appear, but in addition to the silence we have the absence of large sections of African realities.
 If you google the words ‘African History’ you will receive information mainly on slavery and colonialism.
 Post-colonial African history can be traced back approximately 56 years from 1960.
 Colonial African history, which includes the Mandate system, lasted from 1860 till circa 1960, a period of 100 years.
 Organised political Precolonial African history has been recorded as far back as 3500BC.
 Civilisations sprang up in West, East and Central Africa around 2000BC – over 4000 years ago.
-The Transatlantic slave trade (that most vicious of human endeavours, better described as a trade in kidnapped Africans for the purpose of coerced labour) started circa 15th century.
-African history is therefore wrongly defined by colonialism or slavery.
+The ‘Transatlantic slave trade’ (that most vicious of human endeavours, better described as a trade in kidnapped Africans for the purpose of coerced labour) started circa 15th century.
+African history is therefore wrongly defined solely by colonialism or slavery.
 The first women leaders in the world were mostly African.
 Queen Amina was a 16th century monarch in present day Nigeria.
-Rwanda has the most gender balanced parliament in the world.
+Rwanda current has the most gender balanced parliament in the world.
 But when you study the world it is implicitly understood that Africa is excluded.
 If you wish to study Africa, you must study it as an exceptional case.
 By discounting the importance of African presence and voice, but now and in history, we distort reality, trapping ourselves in a false present.

 The contemporary but false idea of Africa is made from silence, characterised by absence, viewed at a distance and is replete with lost memories.
 And it all smells like death.